Adopted by the Library Board of Trustees on July 21, 2020.

 - Obstructing the entrance, aisles and passageways of the library, either inside or outside the building.

-- Bringing in an animal, unless it is required to assist a person with a disability, or those allowed at a library approved event.
+- Bringing in an animal, except for a service animal (dog), specifically trained to do work or perform tasks for the benefit of an individual with a disability, or those allowed at a library approved event

 - Running, rollerblading, skateboarding, and similar activies.

-- Soliciting, conducting a survey, or posting materials without prior permission of library administration.
+- Soliciting, conducting a survey, or distributing or posting materials, without prior permission of library administration.

 - Using or abusing furniture or equipment, in a manner for which they are not intended, including standing or lying on tables or chairs, or putting feet on any furniture.

-- Replacing library copy paper with any brought from outside of the library.
+- Replacing library copy paper with any paper or other material brought from outside of the library.

 - Use of restrooms for bathing, washing hair and laundry.